tuffy/python-audio-tools/docs/programming/source/audiotools_pcm.rst

    If ``frame_count`` is larger than the number of frames in the FloatFrameList, the first will contain all of the frames and the second will be empty.

-.. method:: FloatFrameList.copy()

-   Returns a new :class:`FloatFrameList` object as an exact copy of this one.

 .. method:: FloatFrameList.to_int(bits_per_sample)